Athma-Vasi/Byblos/README.md

 - Use single quotes for string literals.
 - Place opening braces on the same line as the function declaration.

 That's it!
 I hope this guide helps you get started with contributing to my app.
-If you have any further questions or need help with anything, feel free to ask!
+If you have any further questions or need help with anything, feel free to ask! ヾ(＾ ∇ ＾).

 ### License

+MIT License
 Copyright © 2023 Athma Vasi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: